Unlike those advertisements on commercial television which attracted the most complaints, among the worse ads of 2011, for me, were the like of these:

 Virgin Life Insurance:

-irritating female: Lets talk about your ringing up Virgin to get life insurance so me and the kids won’t starve, when you die, you fat slob.
+irritating female: Let’s talk about your ringing up Virgin to get life insurance so me and the kids won’t starve, when you die, you fat slob.

-life insurance which go on about not requiring long forms and medicals, there’ll surely be heaps of forms to complete and boring medicals.
+stupid male: Nah, even though there are heaps of ads on TV life insurance which go on about not requiring long forms and medicals, there’ll surely be heaps of forms to complete and boring medicals.

 irritating female: Well, Virgin’s not like that, you useless, lazy bastard, I’ve checked.